Aaron

 Professional Experience

-I have worked in sports media as an editor (ESPN), reporter (The Buffalo News), freelance writer (New York Times, USA Today), and TV producer (WGRZ-TV).
-I stay involved in this world as a contributing writer for Complex.
-I also served as an account manager at SMT (SportsMEDIA Technologies), where I worked on the broadcast production of sporting events including the Stanley Cup Finals and NCAA Tournament.
-Finally, I began my career in coaching basketball, serving as an assistant men’s basketball coach at Amherst College and as a high school head coach in my hometown of Buffalo, N.Y.
+I have an industry background in sports media, having worked as an editor at ESPN, a reporter for The Buffalo News, a freelance writer for The New York Times and USA Today, and a TV producer at WGRZ-TV.
+I am currently a contributing writer for Complex.
+Beyond journalism, I served as an account manager at SMT (SportsMEDIA Technologies), helping to produce TV broadcasts for events like the Stanley Cup Finals and NCAA Tournament.
+My career, however, began in coaching — I was an assistant men’s basketball coach at Amherst College.
+These experiences shape my approach as an academic, helping me to bridge theory and practice in my teaching and research.